PLkolek/stats-service/README.md

 env NODE_ENV=prod npx sequelize-cli db:migrate

 # fill AWS_REGION and DOCKER_REGISTRY_URL in scripts/build_and_deploy_to_aws.sh
-# based on output from terraform
+# based on output from terraform (without /stats-service suffix!)

 npm run deploy
 ```

-Check if the task started properly in AWS Console, check out the public IP and start testing!
+Check if the task started properly in AWS Console, check out the public IP and start testing on port 3000!